mkobuolys/dartpad-workshop-segmented-state/src/bloc_base/instructions.md

 }
 ```

-Then, add a base class for the `ShapeBloc` state class:
+Then, add a base class for the `ShapeBloc` state class - `ShapeState`:

 ```
 @immutable